-Among beans, Mung beans are perhaps the most prized, both for their easy digestibility and for the humungus amount of protein they have to offer.
+Among beans, Mung beans are perhaps the most prized.
+They offer both easy digestibility and a hu-mungus amount of protein.

 Keep in mind that the nutritional value of Mung beans (and other beans for that matter) can be considerably enhanced by allowing them to sprout first before cooking.